chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 I also want you to notice that the previous sequence of moves would still be just as bad if white had decided to move their king's pawn only one space to e3.
 There are valid reasons they might do so to add extra protection to the d4 pawn.
 The d4 pawn is only protected by the queen right now so beware of this in all your games.

-If you are the black player, I would recommend against accepting the Queen’s Gambit entirely.
+If you are the black player, I would recommend against accepting the Queen's Gambit entirely.
 It leads to many traps by white.
 If you do accept it, you will lose your pawn anyway.
-Don’t waste time with that and instead move out other pawns depending on what pieces you plan to move.
-Below are the two most common responses to the Queen’s Gambit.
+Don't waste time with that and instead move out other pawns depending on what pieces you plan to move.
+Below are the two most common responses to the Queen's Gambit.

-## Queen’s Gambit Declined
+## Queen's Gambit Declined

 ![d4-d5-c4-e6.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4-d5-c4-e6.png)